Where should one place the pool heat pump?

 1. Air temperature

 Pool heat pumps draw heat from the surrounding air.
-Placing them where they can access warmer air thus leads to better efficiency.
-Warmer climates naturally provide more favorable conditions for heat pumps.
+Therefore, a placement where they have access to warmer air results in improved efficiency, as less energy is required to extract the heat.
+Warmer climates naturally offer more favorable conditions for heat pumps, maximizing their performance and reducing operating costs.

 2. Sunlight exposure